Cirrhosis of the liver

 What is cirrhosis of the liver?Cirrhosis of the liver is the advanced stage of a liver disease or damage that has usually existed for a long time.
 The permanent influence of a toxin like alcohol or viruses destroys the structure of the liver or liver cells.
 As a result, the normal liver tissue is replaced by connective tissue.
 This connective tissue cannot assume the special functions of the liver.
 At the same time, the liver circulation is disrupted.
 The liver function decreases depending on the amount of liver tissue damaged.

-Cirrhosis of the liver – Causes: How the this illness develop?Cirrhosis of the liver only very rarely develops without a demonstrable cause.
+Causes of Cirrhosis of the liver: How the illness develop?Cirrhosis of the liver only very rarely develops without a demonstrable cause.
 In Europe, the most frequent causes of liver damage are alcohol consumption, viral or autoimmune diseases and accumulation diseases.
 The causes specifically are:

 - Alcoholic cirrhosis of the liver